Effective Neurostimulation Reduces Seizures in Pediatric Epilepsy

 Clusters, prolonged seizures, breathing trouble, new weakness, or major regression.

-This study looked at how effective vagus nerve stimulation (VNS) is for people with drug-resistant epilepsy (DRE) and what factors might predict a positive response to this treatment.
+This study looked at how effective vagus nerve stimulation (VNS) is for treating drug-resistant epilepsy (DRE) in children.